 Winter: Maximum - 25°C and Minimum - 12 °C

 At a distance of 54 km from Satara, 123 km from Pune, 177 km from Kolhapur, 243 km from Mumbai, and 377 km from Panaji, Mahabaleshwar is a popular hill station and a town in Satara district of Maharashtra.
 It lies at an altitude of 1,353 m in the Western Ghats range of India.
-It is one of the best hill stations near Pune & Mumbai and among the top Places to visit in Maharashtra.
+It is one of the best places to visit near Pune & Mumbai and among the top Places to visit in Maharashtra.

 This pretty hill station is often referred as the queen of hill stations in Maharashtra.
 It offers panoramic view of the plains with the imposing sloppy peaks and surrounding woods.
 Mahabaleshwar constitutes three villages - Malcolm Peth, Old Mahabaleshwar and some part of the Shindola village.
 Arthur's Seat, Lingmala Waterfall and Pratapgad Fort are among the must include places in your Mahabaleshwar tour packages.